stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 It may well be imagined how powerfully I was affected by the annals of the Harrises.
 In this continuous record there seemed to me to brood a persistent evil beyond anything in Nature as I had known it; an evil clearly connected with the house and not with the family.
-This impression was confirmed by my uncle&rsquo;s less systematic array of miscellaneous data&mdash;legends transcribed from servant gossip, cuttings from the papers, copies of death-certificates by fellow-physicians, and the like.
+This impression was confirmed by my uncle's less systematic array of miscellaneous data--legends transcribed from servant gossip, cuttings from the papers, copies of death-certificates by fellow-physicians, and the like.
 All of this material I cannot hope to give, for my uncle was a tireless antiquarian and very deeply interested in the shunned house; but I may refer to several dominant points which earn notice by their recurrence through many reports from diverse sources.
 For example, the servant gossip was practically unanimous in attributing to the fungous and malodorous
 cellar   of the house a vast supremacy in evil influence.
-There had been servants&mdash;Ann White especially&mdash;who would not use the cellar kitchen, and at least three well-defined legends bore upon the queer quasi-human or diabolic outlines assumed by tree-roots and patches of mould in that region.
+There had been servants--Ann White especially--who would not use the cellar kitchen, and at least three well-defined legends bore upon the queer quasi-human or diabolic outlines assumed by tree-roots and patches of mould in that region.
 These latter narratives interested me profoundly, on account of what I had seen in my boyhood, but I felt that most of the significance had in each case been largely